 A thin piece of skin called the frenulum attaches the tongue to the base of the mouth.
-In some babies this skin is tight and / or unusually short, holding their tongue down and stopping it from moving freely.
+In some babies this skin is tight and / or unusually short.
+This holds the tongue down, and stops it from moving freely.
 This is called a tongue-tie.